-We train nearly 40 fellows per year in our general fellowship and advanced sub-specialty training programs.
+We train over 40 fellows per year in our general Cardiovascular Medicine fellowship and eight advanced subspecialty training programs.

 Physician-in-Chief, Vanderbilt Heart and Vascular Institute

 Jane Freedman, MD, is the Gladys Parkinson Stahlman Professor of Cardiovascular Research at Vanderbilt University Medical Center and the Director of the Division of Cardiovascular Medicine and Physician-in-Chief of the Vanderbilt Heart and Vascular Institute.